Nastel/remoraj/README.md

 * Step 3:    (Optional) More settings in `<install_dir>/remora-<version>/tnt4j-streams/remora-streamer/tnt-data-source.xml`
 * Step 4:    (Optional) Edit ```<property name="FileName" value="../../queue"/>``` to point to your RemoraJ queue directory.

 **NOTE:** RemoraJ queue directory hosts files containing java traces produced by remora java agent.
-These traces are read by the Streams agent and forwarded to your data repository.
+These traces are read by the Streams Agent and forwarded to your data repository.

 # Remora Agent Configuration

 RemoraJ configuration file is located `config` folder, file named `remora.properties`.
-See relevant comments in file for advanced config.
+See relevant comments in the file for advanced config.

 ## VM identification